maxsitt/insect-detect-docs/docs/software/programming.md

 ([.blob format](https://docs.luxonis.com/en/latest/pages/model_conversion){target=_blank})
-on the OAK device with downscaled LQ frames (e.g. 320x320 px) as model input and show the frames together with the model output (bounding box, label, confidence score) in a new window.
+on the OAK device with downscaled LQ frames (e.g. 320x320 px) as model input and show the frames together with the model output (bounding box, label, confidence) in a new window.

 If you copied the whole [`insect-detect`](https://github.com/maxsitt/insect-detect){target=_blank}